blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 In order to correctly process `TRANSPARENCY.PROVENANCE` requests as well as requests that are intended to be transferred (`target` = `ORGANISATION`, `PARTNERS`), the Privacy Compiler MUST:
 - Keep track of transfers, as described in [Implications for Systems](./RFC-PRIV.md#remembering-transfers)
 - Keep track of System IDs that correspond to particular targets values, i.e. know which Systems are in `ORGANISATION`, and which are in `PARTNERS`
-- For every data field that the System is likely to store (either a field of a data collection form, or simply a field in its database) given the `selector` corresponding to that data field, keep track of one or more [Provenance](./RFC-PRIV.md#provenance) objects.
+- For every **Known Selector** keep track of one or more [Provenance](./RFC-PRIV.md#provenance) objects.

 > When a System generates data about the Data Subject, it creates a Data Capture and associates its Fragments with a [Provenance](./RFC-PRIV.md#provenance) object having `provenance-category`: `DERIVED`
 >
-> When a System receives a Data Capture from another System, they associate to all of its Fragments an additional [Provenance](./RFC-PRIV.md#provenance) object having `provenance-category`: `TRANSFERRED`
+> When a System A receives a Data Capture from another System B, they associate to all of its Fragments an additional [Provenance](./RFC-PRIV.md#provenance) object having `provenance-category`: `TRANSFERRED`
 >
-> A Data Capture Fragment may end up having multiple [Provenance](./RFC-PRIV.md#provenance) objects to indicate that it has been given by a human user to one System, then transferred to another system.
+> A Data Capture Fragment may end up having multiple [Provenance](./RFC-PRIV.md#provenance) objects to indicate that it has been given by a human user to one System (System B), then transferred to another System (System A).

 ### Resolving provenance in requests